anevolina/GoogleCalendar/core/readme.md

 - #### Exceptions

 #### `GCUnauthorisedUserError`
-Raised if user didn't authorised in Google calendar service (we don't have saved credentials for them).
+Raised if user didn't authorised in Google Calendar service (we don't have saved credentials for them).